juhasev/sample-ninja-help/member-app-refer-a-friend-settings.md

 ## Refer a friend

 Refer a friend features let's your panelists to invite their friends to join for an extra rewards.
 You have multiple configuration options in terms how the reward payout takes place.
-To start you need to slider the **Enabled** -toggle to right.
+To start, click on the **Enabled** -toggle to turn the feature on.

 Configuration options: